janvanmansum/dd-sword2/docs/index.md

 * _Protocol type_: HTTP Basic Auth
 * _Internal or external_: **internal**
-* _Purpose_: delegate basic auth authentication of a client for SWORD2
+* _Purpose_: delegate authentication of a client for SWORD2

+Authentication is discussed in more detail ot the [Authentication page](auth.md).

 ### Processing